ncmbadmin/monaca_data_registration/README_en.md

-# 【Monaca】 Let's try nifty cloud mobile backend!
+# 【Monaca】 Let's try NIFCloud mobile backend!
 ![Image1](/readme-img/001_en.png)

 ## Overview
-* This is a sample application that uses Monaca to register data to [Nifty Cloud mobile backend](https://mbaas.nifcloud.com/)
+* This is a sample application that uses Monaca to register data to [NIFCloud mobile backend](https://mbaas.nifcloud.com/)
 * When you tap "Start Demo" button, data will be registered to the cloud ★
-* By this simple operation, you can experience the  [Nifty Cloud mobile backend](https://mbaas.nifcloud.com/)
+* By this simple operation, you can experience the  [NIFCloud mobile backend](https://mbaas.nifcloud.com/)
 * Remember to switch language to English when you first access the control panel.

 ![Image_english_conpanel](/readme-img/inforblog_engconpane.jpg)

-## What is Nifty Cloud mobile backend?
+## What is NIFCloud mobile backend?
 It is a cloud service that the back-end functionalities of smartphone app (push notification, data store, membership management, file store, SNS cooperation, location information search and script) is unnecessary development, and moreover, the basic **free** (Note 1) can be used in!
 This time, I will experience the data store feature.